NatnaelAlemayehu/Cardio_Workout_Flutter_App/README.md

 ## Functionality

--> Users can choose their level of workout exercises they want to do -> Users get list of customer daily exercises for their chosen level -> Users can get the skip or go to a previous exercise if they want to -> Users can signup/login to save their daily progress and profile information
+-> Users can choose their level of workout exercises they want to do <br />
+-> Users get list of customer daily exercises for their chosen level <br />
+-> Users can get the skip or go to a previous exercise if they want to <br />
+-> Users can signup/login to save their daily progress and profile information <br />

 Note: Signup/login functionality is not implemented yet, but shall be in near releases.